camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 We will:

-* Create a folder with a sample Apache Camel integration written in Groovy
+* Create a new Camel K integration written in Java
 * Deploy the file in a local Minikube instance
-* Update the Groovy file and watch the change ripple through to the running integration in seconds!
+* Update the Java file and watch the change ripple through to the running integration in seconds!

 ## Prerequisites